 There is an amazing bakery in Anchorage, Alaska called the Fire Island Rustic Bakeshop, a ritual stop when I visit my sister.
 On my last visit, she pointed to a peanut butter sandwich cookie and did an OMG groan.
+I bought one for the plane ride.
 Halfway back to Seattle, I took my first bite and was transported.
 Why didn’t I buy more?!
 It took a while to find a recipe that came close to matching it, but once again, Chef Tom Douglas came through.
 His nickname for the cookie?
 “The Nora Ephron.”
 Apparently, she made the same OMG sounds when she tried his too.

 Peanut Butter Sandwich Cookie